Tennis-Raducanu wins on Billie Jean King Cup debut to level tie for Britain | Sports-Games

 U.S. Open champion Raducanu, 19, was playing her first professional match on clay and gradually adjusted to the surface as she battled back in both sets to level the best-of-five tie after Harriet Dart lost 6-1 6-0 to Marketa Vondrousova.
 Raducanu was trailing 4-5 and saved a set point before winning three games on the bounce to take the opening set.
 She then found herself 1-4 down but rallied to win six of the last seven games to close out the win.

 "This one means so much to me because it is my first match in the Billie Jean King Cup and representing the team in my first match on clay," said Raducanu, whose last match on clay was at the 2019 junior French Open.
 "Playing on clay took some adjusting even now.
-With the wind and some tricky bounces, to adjust and adapt in the situation was very challenging but I'm proud of how I dug in."
+With the wind and some tricky bounces, adjusting and adapting to the situation was very challenging but I'm proud of how I dug in."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)